A logo showing the text blog.marcnuri.com

 Consider verifying the script's source and checksum before execution for security best practices.

 Alternatively, you can download the JBang binaries for your system directly from the website.
-JBang also supports installation via package managers like Homebrew on macOS or Chocolatey on Windows.

-After installation, you can run jbang --version to verify that JBang is correctly installed.
+After installation, verify JBang is correctly installed:

 Let's create a simple "Hello, World!" script using JBang.

-1. Initialize the script
+1. Initialize the Script

 bash